Betelgeuse News 2025: Will Betelgeuse Go Supernova? New Companion Star Discovery Sheds Light

 All the buzz about Betelgeuse going supernova started in 2019 when the star suddenly dropped to about 40% of its usual brightness before gradually returning to normal by early 2020.
 At first, many believed that Betelgeuse was about to explode, but this theory has been proven wrong.
 It turned out that the dimming effect was just caused by a cloud of dust, so Betelgeuse wasn't actually dimming during the Great Dimming.
 It just looked that way because we were looking through a cloud of stellar debris.

-New findings: a buddy for Betelgeuse, a longer wait for a supernova
+A buddy for Betelgeuse, a longer wait for a supernova

 What would happen if Betelgeuse exploded?